learnf5/dns/README.md

 # dns
 Repo for DNS SDT course

+SCF files are difference files, not a complete big-ip configration set.
+Use the tmsh command to merge the given scf into the base lab configuration tmsh load sys config merge file create_dns_listener.scf

+SCF file names follow the captured state of the previous lab.
+Example, create_dns_listener.scf contains the big-ip configuration and local traffic objects created in the DNS-C1C04-ProvBigip lab.
+Notice that some labs start from a common configuration, using configure_wideip.scf for multiple lab starting points.

 | Lab Name | Archive File |
 | --- | --- |
 | DNS-C1A01-Tmsh | cfg_w_tmsh.scf |